UniStuttgart-VISUS/dataversepp/README.md

         [](const int, const char *, const char *, const narrow_string::code_page_type, void *) {},
         nullptr);
 ```
 Make sure that all string content is UTF-8.
 Just assuming that string literals are UTF-8 is not sufficient.
+The construction of the meta data will fail if any non-UTF-8 code unit is discovered.
+It is best using the `to_utf8` functions provided by the library.